 How to use Prickly Lettuce

-- Decoction, during ten minutes, with one hundred grams of lettuce per liter of water.
-Drink three cups, sweetened with honey, every day, and another cup before going to bed.
-Use wild lettuce, or well grown and blooming, when farmed lettuce.
+- During ten minutes, decoction with one hundred grams of lettuce per liter of water.
+Drink three cups, sweetened with honey, every day and another cup before bed.
+Use wild lettuce, or well-grown and blooming, when farmed lettuce.

 - Lactucarium.
 Usually from 0.1 to 1 g in a daily intake.

-- Fresh juice.
-Obtained utilizing a blender.
+- Fresh juice: You can obtain this by utilizing a blender.
 Drink half a cup two or three times a day, especially before going to bed.
-It may be mixed lemon juice.
+It may be mixed with lemon juice.

 REFERENCES